Guide to Server Management

 2. How do I curb virtual server sprawl?

-Virtualization offers ease of deployment, which can become a bit of a Catch-22 scenario for IT managers.
+Virtualisation offers ease of deployment, which can become a bit of a Catch-22 scenario for IT managers.
 The faster servers can be provisioned, the more it seems they are in demand – and that quickly leads to too many virtual machines.

 IT managers and industry watchers say controlling virtual server sprawl requires the same processes and auditing that would be used in physical server deployments to ensure only as many machines as needed get provisioned.

-“We have it set up so that no one has the rights to add virtual servers without requesting them through IT,” says Marc Kraus, manager of IT infrastructure at Merkle in Lanham, Md.
+“We have it set up so that no one has the right to add virtual servers without requesting them through IT,” says Marc Kraus, manager of IT infrastructure at Merkle in Lanham, Md.
 “We run weekly scans as well to keep that in check.”

 While policy-based management and inventory tools can help IT stay on top of the number of servers, IT has to be disciplined about putting processes in place to prevent virtual sprawl from corrupting the success of a deployment.